Sustainability as a Term

 Video: What is Sustainability (9:43)

 With human decision-making involved, sustainability attains a significant ethical aspect and transforms social paradigm on success, growth, profit, standards of living.
 This reevaluation requires broader and more synergistic overview of many components of anthropological ecosystems, including technology.

-The orginal 1987 Report prepared by the World Comission on Environment and Development is a big document (over 300 pages), so I do not advise you to read it all right away.
+The original 1987 Report prepared by the World Commission on Environment and Development is a big document (over 300 pages), so I do not advise you to read it all right away.
 The following reading (about 16 pages) is Chapter 2 of the report, which talks specifically about the concept of sustainable development.
-So some of the terms, definitions, and perspectives outlined there will be especially useful for our further work and discussions in this course.
-So here is your first reading assignment:
+So, some of the terms, definitions, and perspectives outlined there will be especially useful for our further work and discussions in this course.
+So, here is your first reading assignment:

 UN Document: Report of the World Commission on Environment and Development: Our Common Future, Chapter 2: Towards Sustainable Development.
 Geneva, Switzerland, 3/20/1987.

 This document summarizes a consensus on sustainable development and outlines the strategies that should enable reaching sustainability goals.
 Adopted in 1987, it formed the background for many future attempts to formulate the sustainability principles in very diverse areas: science, industry, economics.
 Reading through this chapter will provide you with the important background on how the sustainability movement began and what issues were the drivers of sustainable thinking four decades ago.